mollerse/frp-sbs/blogpost.md

         renderRecords(filterRecords(filter));
     });
 ```
-With two helper functions to filter out which records match the query and an event-listener
-to collect the value to filter for, we get a nice little search functionality for our record
-collection.
-If the `filterRecords` function look a bit unfamiliar to you I suggest checking
-out the [LoDash documentation](http://lodash.com/docs).
-Again we see the same pattern,
-the contents of the list displaying the records change as a reaction to the events triggered.
+With two helper functions, to filter out which records match the query, and an event-listener to collect the value to filter for, we get a nice little search functionality for our record collection.
+If the `filterRecords` function look a bit unfamiliar to you I suggest checking out the [LoDash documentation](http://lodash.com/docs).
+Again we see the same pattern, the contents of the list displaying the records change as a reaction to the events triggered.
+Also note that we have now called the `renderRecords` function twice from two different places.

-We now have the ability to view and filter the records in the collection received from the
+We now have the ability to view and filter the records in the collection received from the server.
-server.
 But we also want to be able to add new records into the collection.
-To make the
-example a little bit more interesting, and maybe more user-friendly, we will use icons to
-indicate the validity of the values entered into the form.
-Each value required will have
-three states; missing, invalid and valid.
-And to add a bit of enforcement to the validitiy,
-the application will not allow the user to push the add button before all fields are valid.
+To make the example a little bit more interesting, and maybe more user-friendly, we will use icons to indicate the validity of the values entered into the form.
+Each value required will have three states; missing, invalid and valid.
+And to add a bit of enforcement to the validitiy, the application will not allow the user to push the add button before all fields are valid.

 The function containing the core part of this functionality is implemented as follows: